CiscoDevNet/intersight-powershell/docs/Set-IntersightHyperflexClusterNetworkPolicy.md

 ```

 ### -JumboFrame
-Enable or disable jumbo frames.
+Enable or disable Jumbo Frames (MTU=9000).
+Jumbo Frames are used by Storage Network, VM Migration Network.

 ```yaml
 Type: bool